MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Introduction

-In summary, \textbf{how to take in and utilize the complete information of the continuous image modality} is the major pain point of joint image-text probabilistic modeling.
+In summary, \textbf{how to efficiently take in and utilize the complete information of the continuous image modality} is the major pain point of joint image-text probabilistic modeling.
 This is the challenge that our work is trying to address.
-The method proposed in this paper, MMAR, belongs to the image-text joint AR methodology, thus naturally avoids the challenge of fusing diffusion and AR, as mentioned previously.
-Different from other image-text joint AR methods, our method is built upon continuous image representation that can faithfully reconstruct the original image, rather than the discretized lossy image representation.
+As shown in Fig. \ref{fig:intro}, the method proposed in this paper, MMAR, belongs to the image-text joint AR methodology, which ensures the complete use of image modeling capability by its auto-regressive nature.
+Different from other image-text joint AR methods, our method takes in continuous image tokens that can efficiently maintain the complete image information.
 To model the continuous probability distribution within the auto-regressive paradigm, we refer to MAR~\citep{mar}, introducing a simple mlp diffusion sampler to sample continuous image tokens given the transformer backbone output as its conditional information.
 This technique can also be regarded as disentangling the diffusion process from the auto-regressive backbone in the transfusion-like methods~\citep{transfusion, monoformer}, which in turn focuses on learning complete visual representation that can guide the entire diffusion sampling process of image tokens.
 Different from MAR~\citep{mar}, we leverage LLMs to learn much more diverse distribution of the large-scale image-text data.
 In practice, we find that low-precision training strategies for contemporary LLMs introduce non-negligible numerical error term in the diffusion sampler, which substantially impedes the convergence.
-We carefully analyze the numerical error term and find that the only way to minimize it is to properly parameterize the diffusion model.
+We carefully analyze the numerical error term and find that a effective way to minimize it is to properly parameterize the diffusion model.
 Therefore, we theoretically derive an optimal diffusion parameterization to solve this issue.
-Additionally, we find that visual understanding and generation prefer different experimental settings.
+Additionally, visual understanding and generation prefer different experimental settings.
 To balance these two tasks in a unified model, we propose a two-stage training method, which firstly improves visual understanding ability with large, mid quality data, then boost visual generation ability with high quality data.
 With these innovations, the lossless multi-modal auto-regressive probabilistic modeling is finally achieved theoretically and practically.